dagger/dagger/docs/current/guides/757394-use-service-containers.md

 If you need multiple instances of a service, just attach something unique to each one, such as an instance ID.
 :::

-Let's put all this together in a full client-server example of running commands against a Redis service:
+Here's a more detailed client-server example of running commands against a Redis service:

 <Tabs groupId="language" className="embeds">
 <TabItem value="Go">